|ergotamine with caffeine

 The nasal spray form of dihydroergotamine can help reduce the pain of a cluster headache when used at the first sign you are getting one.2

-which is generally given as a shot, may provide rapid relief of a headache.
+which is typically given as a shot, may provide rapid relief of a headache.
 A

 person may be able to give his or her own shot.

-- Irritation or inflammation in the nose (nasal spray
+- Burning, tingling, dryness or pain in the nose (nasal spray).

 See Drug Reference for a full list of side effects.